alshedivat/al-folio/_pages/services.md

 **Technical Programm Committee (TPC) Member**

+The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL) 2022

+The ACM Workshop on Privacy in the Electronic Society (WPES) 2022

 The IEEE Wireless Communications and Networking Conference (WCNC) 2021

 The IEEE/ACM International Symposium on Cluster, Cloud, and Grid Computing (CCGrid) 2019, 2020